 How Art Starts to Seem Extraneous

-The fact is that children experience this type of flow state as well when they are engaged in some form of art.
+The fact is that children experience this type of flow state when engaged in art.
 But as they get older, they’re often told to stop doing extraneous things and just focus on what matters—reading, writing, and arithmetic.
 These are the three things that are supposed to be of the most help in life.
 And they are definitely the things that will get a child into college and through college.
 So it’s necessary to focus on them for sure, but not at the expense of art.

 Julia Cameron and The Artist’s Way

 Julia Cameron, the writer of The Artist’s Way, encourages everyone, including adults as well as children, to “make a little art.”
 Her whole idea is that you don’t have to give your entire life up to art.
 Neither do you have to start some huge project such as a wall mural or a full-length novel.
-But you can do something small and fun, something that you enjoy, something that will give you a time out from everything else that you have to do in life.
+But you can do something small and fun, that you enjoy.
+Indeed, it will give you a time out from everything else that you have to do in life.
 And this can be useful for children as well.

 Children Also Experience Stress in Their Lives